Mitigation measures

 Maps of noise barrier locations by sector:

-Additionally, a track and rolling stock maintenance program is in place and will continue throughout REM operation, involving track grinding and wheel reprofiling to reduce rolling noise.
+In addition, a maintenance program for the tracks and rolling stock is in place and will continue throughout REM operations.
+It includes track grinding and wheel reprofiling to reduce rolling noise.

 Measure enhancements

-- Dynamic absorbers were installed directly on the tracks to dampen the sound impact caused by the vibrations of running cars, reducing rolling noise.
+- Dynamic absorbers have been installed directly on the tracks to dampen the noise generated by the vibration of passing trains and reduce rolling noise.

-- This was followed by a maintenance operation involving the reprofiling of rolling stock wheels and track grinding.
-By combining these two measures, the contact between the wheels and the rails was smoothed out as much as possible, reducing the resulting rolling noise.
+- A maintenance operation was then initiated, including wheel reprofiling of the rolling stock as well as track grinding.
+By combining these two actions, contact between the wheels and tracks was smoothed as much as possible to reduce rolling noise.

 An enhancement that was made possible through:

-- Noise measurements carried out prior to REM circulation which determined its noise impact.
+- Noise measurements made prior to the launch of the REM and acoustic modelling that determined its projected noise impact.

-- Noise analyses carried out during REM circulation to find what was causing the discrepancy between projections and reality and to identify the appropriate mitigation measures to close this gap.
+- Analyses conducted during REM operations in order to understand the factors causing the gap between the projections and reality, and to identify appropriate mitigation measures to reduce this gap.

-This shows the importance of the acoustic monitoring process, which revolves around noise analyses carried out before, during and after commissioning, in each of the environments through which the REM runs.
+This demonstrates the importance of the established acoustic monitoring process, which includes noise analyses performed before, during and after commissioning, in each environment through which the REM passes.